lhuxcorona/Lhux/README.md

 # Project structure

-## top-level directory
+## Top-level directory

-    ├── apps                   # Contains both android and IOS app files ├── config                 # Contains all the configuration files where define desired capabilities for appium ├── core                   # Base functions that any class can use ├── src                    # Source files for the root-level application project.
+    ├── apps                   # Contains both android and IOS app files.
+    ├── config                 # Contains all the configuration files where define desired capabilities for appium.
+    ├── core                   # Base functions that any class can use.
+    ├── node_modules           # Provides npm packages to the entire workspace.
+    ├── src                    # Application source code.
-    ├── tests                  # Contains all the tests for android and ios ├── visual_regression      # Includes images used for test comparation ├── .env                   # Environment variables that are used for local development ├── .gitignore             # Specifies intentionally untracked files that Git should ignore.
+    ├── tests                  # Contains all the tests for android and ios.
+    ├── visual_regression      # Includes images used for test comparation.
+    ├── .env                   # Environment variables that are used for local development.
+    ├── .gitignore             # Specifies intentionally untracked files that Git should ignore.
-    ├── package-lock.json      # Provides version information for all packages installed into node_modules by the npm client ├── package.json           # Holds important information about the project.
+    ├── package-lock.json      # Provides version information for all packages installed into node_modules by the npm client.
+    ├── package.json           # Holds important information about the project.
-    ├── tsconfig.json          # The base TypeScript configuration for projects in the workspaces └── README.md              # Introductory documentation for the application.
+    ├── tsconfig.json          # The base TypeScript configuration for projects in the workspaces.
+    └── README.md              # Introductory documentation for the application.

 ### config directory

- Within this directory  are the appium capabilities for the different platforms (Android & IO) as well as the configuration with headspin.
- If you need to add any specific capabilities this is the place to put it.
+ Within this directory  are the appium capabilities for the different platforms (Android & IO) as well as the configuration with headspin. if some  specific capability  is needed, this is the place to put it

      .
      ├── ...